-Boasting an abundance of beaches, jungles, mountains, lakes and temples galore, Cambodia is a country just waiting to be explored.
-Nowadays there’s almost nowhere you can’t get to.
+Boasting an abundance of beaches, jungles, mountains, lakes and temples, Cambodia is a country just waiting to be explored.
+And nowadays there’s almost nowhere you can’t get to.

 Travel is cheap for the most part, and all major destinations are accessible from Phnom Penh.
 So why not get going?

 The temple town of Siem Reap is top on everyone’s list.
 Buses leave Phnom Penh hourly between 6.30am and 2.30pm.
-Giant Ibis and Mekong Express are popular choices, offering Wi-Fi and A/C. PSD Xpress is a new service, also with Wi-Fi and A/C and, like Giant Ibis, power points.
+Giant Ibis and PSD Xpress offer Wi-Fi, A/C and power points.
 The journey takes between 5 and 8 hours and tickets start at about $10.
 A taxi takes five hours and costs upward of $65.
 Night buses to Siem Reap with Giant Ibis depart at 10:30pm, 11.00pm, and 11:30pm and takes around 6.5 hours.

 Beach lovers should head southwest to Sihanoukville, especially the popular Otres beach and the smattering of idyllic islands off the coast.
 Buses, with faster minivans available, depart hourly and take between 3 and 6 hours.
 Tickets start at $5.
 Taxis cost about $50.